Peter-SB/reddit-bookmark-organiser-app/README.md

 Having been experimenting with a lot of AI recently, I wanted to integrate some simple AI functionality into my app.
 An AI summary feature seemed an obvious choice for this app and I aimed to integrate it in a natural and aesthetic way.

 I wanted to emulate the classic AI streamed response, the text that instantly displays when generating as the model writes.
 This gives the summary feature a fast and native feel, not waiting for a static blob of text to appear.
 The response time, especially in cases of long responses or when using slower self-hosted models, has a huge effect on user experience.
-Long delays can feel awkward or even concern the user something has gone wrong.
+Long delays can feel awkward or even concern the user that something has gone wrong.
 Streaming the response also has the added benefit of letting the user start reading before the response has even finished generating.

 In this section we will go over how to implement streamed chat completions in React Native, but the approach would be similar for React or other technologies.
 This was a surprisingly simple feature and ended up looking very clean and still taught me a lot about integrating AI features into applications.